ismet94/ismet_samsodien_cv/README.md

 # ismet_samsodien_cv **to be edited**

-substantial amount of researching used books and going as far as using the github articles getting to know every function of constructing a powerful yet elegant website.
+Substantial amount of researching used books and going as far as using the github articles getting to know every function of constructing a powerful yet elegant website.
 Detailing every step and struc

 I had a option between using a one pager or a multiple page website but having a proffessional one pager with smooth scrolling with

 By staying on the safe side all work was pushed into the github remote server so that when working on another machine it would be accessed and cloned to the desired location.

 ## Setting up my workspace

 - Create a new repository on the Github named ismet94/ismet_samsodien_cv